zdenda-online/dxcrypto/README.md

 exceptions you have to take care of.
 In many cases, programmer needs simpler API, so this library provides higher level of abstraction over existing *java.security* and *javax.crypto* packages.

-This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.
+This library is distributed in the hope that it will be useful, but **WITHOUT ANY WARRANTY**.
 If you find any issue please contact me on my e-mail.

 Maven dependency (soon in Maven Central)